DictateurMiro/credit-cursor/README.md

 - Configuration paths are automatically detected based on your OS (Windows, Mac, Linux).
 - Errors are displayed to help with troubleshooting.

+## 🙏 Credits

+This project is inspired by [yeongpin/cursor-free-vip](https://github.com/yeongpin/cursor-free-vip).

 ## 📄 License

 This project is open-source and free to use and modify.